-Both of these companies are well known on the market, and they have businesses all over the world.
-Today, I will compare Winix 5500-2 vs. Blueair Blue Pure 411.
-Both these devices are good; both of them use standard filtration methods.
+Both of these companies are well-known in the market, with a global presence in the air purifier business.
+Today, I will compare the Winix 5500-2 and the Blueair Blue Pure 411.
+Both of these devices are well-made and use standard/classic filtration methods.
 However, Winix uses ionizer, a well-known PlasmaWave technology that they gloriously promote in their air purifiers.

 Table of Contents